travelgateX/documentation-site/content/flight-x/reference/objects/_index.md

 - A list of which other objects require this `Object`
 - Where possible, we are adding examples of how to use this `Object` in your queries.

 {{% alert theme="info" %}}You can update any page of our documentation by clicking on ‘Edit page’ and sending a pull request or by making a comment on the page.
-Our average turnaround for responding to pull requests or comments is less than 24 hours.{% /alert %}}
+Our average turnaround for responding to pull requests or comments is less than 24 hours.{{% /alert %}}